+1 ugc 0 01 0

+Nursing Organizations

+professional associations

+• nursing unions

+37.1

+O: Methods of Instruction

 Through critical analysis and debate the instructor and students work together to understand the impact of current powerful forces on the development of the role of the professional nurse.
-Clinical practise, nursing research and latest developments in the decentralization of health care are used to place the issues in context.
+Clinical practice, nursing research and latest developments in the decentralization of health care are used to place the issues in context.
+Participants will also actively engage in the critical examination of theories, concepts, and issues relevant to

-Participants will also actively engage in the critical examination of theories, concepts, and issues relevant to health education and illness prevention.
+health education and illness prevention.
 Discussions include reflections on nursing practice experiences, paradigm cases, as well as an exploration of the relevant literature.

-- P: Textbooks and Materials to be Purchased by Students [and other Learning Resources]
+P: Textbooks and Materials to be Purchased by Students

-- 1. Planned Praxis Experience
+1. Planned Praxis Experience Personal experience Resource families Nursing practice experience

-- personal experience

-- resource families

-- nursing practise experience

-- 2. A list of recommended textbooks and materials is provided for students at the beginning of each semester.
+2. A list of recommended textbooks and materials is provided for students at the beginning of each semester.

-- 3. Other Resources
+3. Other Resources

-- Selected readings: professional and government documents

-- Selected textbooks on professional practise and client teaching

-- Selected audio-visual and computer resources.

-- Current events

-- Guest speakers

-- Samples of client education materials

 Q: Means of Assessment

 Course evaluation is consistent with Douglas College Curriculum Development and Approval policy.
 An evaluation schedule is presented at the beginning of the course.
 There will be a minimum of three assessments which will typically include exams, quizzes, papers and/or student presentations.
 Respect for individual choice and an openness to negotiation guide decisions about methods of evaluation.

 This is a graded course.

-This is a graded course.

 R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR

-No.
+No

-Course Designer(s) Education Council/Curriculum Committee Representative
+Cours se Design er(s) Education Council / Curriculum Committee Representative

-Dean/Director Registrar